home-assistant/home-assistant.io/source/_components/binary_sensor.threshold.markdown

 ---

-The `threshold` binary sensor platform is consuming the state from another sensor.
-If the value is below (`lower`) or higher (`upper`) than the given threshold then state of this sensor change..
+The `threshold` binary sensor platform observes the state of another sensor.
+If the value is below (`lower`) or higher (`upper`) than the given threshold then state of the threshold sensor is changed.

+If the sensor is configured with no hysteresis and the sensor value is equal to the threshold, the sensor is turned off since it is not `lower` or `upper` with respect to the threshold.

 It's an alternative to the template binary sensor's `value_template:` to get the abnormal/too high/too low states.